-The foregoing provisions of this Section 4 are also subject to the provisions of Sections 2, 12 and 13 hereof.
+The foregoing provisions of this Section 3 are also subject to the provisions of Sections 1, 11 and 12 hereof.

-Subject to the provisions of Section 12 hereof, each Bond shall bear interest from its dated date if no interest payment has been paid or from the most recent Interest Payment Date to which interest has been paid or duly provided for; provided, however, that each Bond authenticated after the Record Date (as hereinafter defined) for any Interest Payment Date, but prior to such Interest Payment Date, shall bear interest from such Interest Payment Date.
-Interest on each series of the Bonds shall be paid at the rate or rates named by the successful bidder for such series of the Bonds in accordance with the terms of the official Notice of Sale hereinafter provided for.
+Subject to the provisions of Section 11 hereof, each Bond shall bear interest from its dated date if no interest payment has been paid or from the most recent Interest Payment Date to which interest has been paid or duly provided for; provided, however, that each Bond authenticated after the Record Date (as hereinafter defined) for any Interest Payment Date, but prior to such Interest Payment Date, shall bear interest from such Interest Payment Date.
+Interest on the Bonds shall be paid at the rate or rates named by the successful bidder for the Bonds in accordance with the terms of the official Notice of Sale hereinafter provided for.

-The County hereby appoints Manufacturers and Traders Trust Company, a New York state banking corporation, as bond registrar and as paying agent for each series of the Bonds (the "Bond Registrar and Paying Agent").
+The County hereby appoints Manufacturers and Traders Trust Company, a New York state banking corporation with trust powers, as bond registrar and as paying agent for the Bonds (the "Bond Registrar and Paying Agent").